Chapter 1: Little Soldier

 Good haul.
 Seven boys and six girls.

-After taking the mare to the line, he entered Undersecretary Rosewud’s tent.
+After taking his mare to the line, he entered Undersecretary Rosewud’s tent.
 "I found the girl, but not the mother."

 The sergeant sighed.
-“I’ll write up a warrant for her and send a detachment to clean up the bones.”
+“I’ll write up a warrant and send back a detachment to clean up.”

 Rosewud focused on Blackhawk.
 “What took you so long?”